mariusavram123/cisco-notes/ENCOR/Wireless-Infrastructure.md

 - If you have more APs than the maximum, you need to add more WLCs to the design, each located centrally

-- A typical centralized WLC meant for large enterprise can support up to 6000 APs and up to 64000 wireless clients
+- A typical centralized WLC meant for large enterprise can support from up to 6000 APs and up to 64000 wireless clients

 - The latest two schemes, both have the same topology